 The CCOP is tested annually to enable robust collaboration amongst the incident response team in a safe environment.
 The exercise tests awareness of activities conducted by each party in case of operational failures, and seeks to identify opportunities to refine the approach described within.

-A tabletop exercise was held on December 3, 2021 to test the CCOP’s ability to deal with these events.
-Present for the test were the PTI Continuity Team, composed of key staff members that perform the IANA functions that would take lead in restoration efforts.
-Also present were representatives from ICANN’s Engineering & Information Technology, Communications, Human Resources, Security Operations and Facilities, and Risk Management departments.
+A tabletop exercise was held on December 14, 2022.
+Present for the test were the third-party vendor and the PTI Continuity Team, composed of key staff members that perform the IANA functions that would take lead in restoration efforts.
+Also present were representatives from ICANN’s Engineering & Information Technology department.

-- The exercise was successful in demonstrating that the plan was adequate to respond to the scenarios presented;
+- The exercise was successful in demonstrating that the plan adequately covered the mission essential functions;

 Name: Kim Davies